Ephemeral items are those that have a limited lifespan.

 information on railway history, train culture, and the experience of

-riding the train.
+riding a train.
 They can also be used to address research topics relating

 to how people dressed for train travel and other social and cultural